School of Education

 Restriction: Graduate students only.

-EDUC 258.
+EDUC 258E.
 Special Topics in Educational Policy and Social Context.
 4 Units.

 An advanced seminar designed to engage students in highly interactive examination of current issues in educational policy and social context.
-Topics and content will vary by quarter, depending upon the research interests of the faculty and students.
+Topics and content varies by quarter, depending upon the research interests of the faculty and students.

 Restriction: Graduate students only.